wonderbird/train-delays/README.md

 your machine.
 For calculating code metrics I recommend [metrix++](https://github.com/metrixplusplus/metrixplusplus).
 This requires python.

-You need the following tools installed:
+If you are interested in test coverage, then you'll need the following tools installed:

 ```shell
 dotnet tool install --global coverlet.console --configfile NuGet-OfficialOnly.config